 News, events, media, seminars and more

-A large scale high-profile project took place in 2014, involving a data collection across the UK and overseas in multiple countries of Europe.
+A large scale high-profile project took place in 2014, involving data collection across the UK and overseas in multiple European countries, including France and Germany.
 The project involved a collection from ninety-five custodians, involving two hundred and fifty-six devices, varying from laptops, hard drives and mobile phones.

 Our onsite investigators included an eDiscovery Project Manager, who was able to oversee the entire project through each stage of the EDRM model.
 This involved carrying out the onsite acquisitions, hosting and facilitating the Early Case Assessment, processing the data then managing the reviewers on the review platform.